 Hardwipe Portable Edition is designed to run from USB on 32-bit and 64-bit machines.
 On its own, however, the Portable Edition is not bootable which means that, although you can run it from USB to sanitize user data and wipe secondary drives, you can't use it to completely wipe the PC's primary drive.

 Windows PE, or Pre-installation Environment, however, is a free minimal operation system from Microsoft which can conveniently be used to create a boot image to host the Portable Edition.
 You can use both the Hardwipe GUI and command line utility under Windows PE, as part of a "boot and nuke" data sanitization solution.

 In summary, you will need to:

-Here, we will "mount" the Windows PE image, copy the Portable Edition application into the Windows PE file system, and then "unmount" the image.
+Before we can "burn to USB", we need to first "mount" the Windows PE image, copy the Portable Edition application into the Windows PE file system, and then "unmount" the image.

 Replace "C:\WinPE_x86" as applicable.

 If you see the error:

 Type the following and try the step again.